Is ‘Teen Mom OG’ Amber Portwood Ready To Get Married To Matt Baier?

 In August of last year, Amber Portwood confirmed to People Magazine that her wedding to Baier had been placed on the “back burner.”

-“There’s been so much talk about me and Matt the last season that we kind of stay a little private, but it’s hard to stay private when everything is out in the open,” she said at the time, noting that she had began to keep her relationship off social media.
+“There’s been so much talk about me and Matt the last season that we kind of stay a little private, but it’s hard to stay private when everything is out in the open,” she said at the time, noting that she had begun to keep her relationship off social media.

 As fans will recall, Amber Portwood’s relationship with Matt Baier has been targeted on Teen Mom OG and on social media due to Baier’s many children and his alleged lack of support for said children.
 Even Portwood’s ex-fiance, Gary Shirley, got in on the action when he presented Portwood with documents which reportedly proved that Baier had more children than he previously admitted to.